-Osteopathic Patient Care (OPC) is a five-course sequence (OST 551-555) that incrementally and longitudinally exposes osteopathic medical students to key components of the seven Osteopathic Core Competencies:
+Osteopathic Patient Care (OPC) is a 3- credit hour course, which is part of a five-course sequence (OST 551-555) that incrementally and longitudinally exposes osteopathic medical students to key components of the seven Osteopathic Core Competencies:

 - 1. Osteopathic Principles and Practice

 - 2. Medical Knowledge

 - 3. Patient Care

 - 4. Interpersonal and Communication Skills

 - 5. Professionalism

 - 6. Practice-Based Learning and Improvement

 - 7. Systems-Based Practice